Growing crystals is fun and very rewarding. It does take time and a lot of patience but the final results can be amazing.

 Stage 3 – Growing the large crystals.

-- Take the original jar of saturated copper sulfate solution.
+- Take the original jar of saturated copper sulphate solution.

 - Tie one of the seed crystals to a length of fishing line.

 - Tie the other end of the line to a pencil or some stiff wire.

 - Immerse the seed crystal into the jar making sure that it is not touching the sides or the base.

 - Place the pencil or wire across the top of the jar and fix in position with a bit of tape.

 - Cover the jar with a cloth and set aside to allow the crystal to grow.

 - Keep out of direct sunlight and away from heaters, radiators etc.